Drupal: Auto-update notification

 Drupal can automatically notify the administrator about new versions of modules, themes, or the Drupal core.
 It's important to update quickly after security updates are released.

 Before updating it is highly recommended to take backup of core, modules, theme, files and database.
-If there is any error shown after update or if the new update is not compatible with a module, then it can be quickly replaced by backup.
+If there is any error shown after update or if the new update is not compatible with a module, then it can be quickly replaced by a backup.
 There are several backup modules available in Drupal.

-On 15 October 2014, an SQL injection vulnerability was announced and update released.
-Two weeks later the Drupal security team released an advisory explaining that everyone should act under the assumption that any site not updated within 7 hours of the announcement were compromised by automated attacks.
+On 15 October 2014, an SQL injection vulnerability was announced and update was released.
+Two weeks later the Drupal security team released an advisory explaining that everyone should act under the assumption that any site not updated within 7 hours of the announcement was compromised by automated attacks.
 Thus, it can be extremely important to apply these updates quickly and usage of a tool like drush to make this process easier is highly recommended.